umbraco/UmbracoDocs/Contribute/DocsTemplates/GenericTemplate.md

 versionTo: A property with semver notation to indicate till which version this article is valid
-verified-against: The version of Umbraco which has been tested against or the latest version meta.Title: "VERBing a(n)/the NOUN(s) [title case]" meta.Description: "Short description of the topic, can reuse first sentence, max 300 characters"
+verified-against: The version of Umbraco which has been tested against or the latest version meta.Title: "VERBing a(n)/the NOUN(s) [title case]"
+description: "Short description of the topic, can reuse first sentence, max 300 characters"
 ---

 ## Main heading